 What few people know about is one such subpart called as the “coconut sprouts”.
 Coconut sprouts grow from mature coconuts through germination.

 During coconut germination, the embryo, which lies near the germination pore and is embedded in the endosperm, begins to grow into a specialized structure called the sprout or haustorium by absorbing all the nutrition from the endosperm for growth.
+It then fills up the entire cavity within 22-24 weeks.
+This sprout has nutritional and functional properties.

 In my hometown, Kokan this bulb-like structure is known as “Maranda”.